scrapinghub/dateparser/docs/settings.rst

 +++++++++++++++++

-``DEFAULT_LANGUAGES``: It is a ``list`` of language codes in ISO 639 which is used as default languages in which are to be parsed. eg. "en":
+``DEFAULT_LANGUAGES``: It is a ``list`` of language codes in ISO 639 which is used as default languages and are to be parsed. eg. "en":

     >>> from dateparser import parse
     >>> parse(settings={'DEFAULT_LANGUAGES': ["en", "es"]})